leonitousconforti/the-moby-effect/docs/modules/demux/Common.ts.md

 ## demuxBidirectionalSocket

-Demux an http socket.
+Demux a bidirectional socket.
 The source stream is the stream that you want to forward to the containers stdin.
 If the socket is a raw stream, then there will only be one sink that combines the containers stdout and stderr. if the socket is a multiplexed stream, then there will be two sinks, one for stdout and one for stderr.